 The certificate includes 18 credit hours of graduate-level courses in U.S. History.
-It is expected to be completed in seven months, allowing the educator to be eligible for credentialing in 2021.
+It is expected to be completed in seven months.
+Students will complete 12 credit hours in Summer (six credits per five-week session) and six credit hours during Fall.

-All courses will be offered in an online format.
-Both Fall and Spring courses will include scheduled online class meetings in the evenings, and summer courses may include scheduled online meetings.
+Courses will be offered in an online format (Summer I: May to June; Summer II: June to July; and Fall: August to December).
+Both Fall courses will include synchronous meetings in the evening, and summer courses may include synchronous meetings.

 All courses are offered online.
 The required Graduate Certificate in Dual Credit Teaching in U.S. History courses are:

 Lindsey Passenger Wieck, Ph.D.
-Public History Graduate Program Director
+Associate Professor of History

 Teresa Van Hoy, Ph.D.
 Professor of History